-This Draft Amendment to the Final RP/EA provides the public with information on the Trustees' restoration project progress to date, the Trustees' remaining restoration objectives, the restoration alternatives considered, and the preferred restoration alternative (the 7th Street Boat Ramp).
-This Draft Amendment is being released and circulated for public comment by the Trustees, electronically, via email to known interested parties and through a NOAA web-based case page posting (https://darrp.noaa.gov/oil-spills/mt-athos-i) for a 30-day comment period.
-Following this period of time, the Trustees will evaluate and address any substantive public comments, and will subsequently issue a Final Amendment to the RP/EA.
+The Draft Amendment to the RP/EA provided the public with information on the Trustees' restoration project progress to date, the Trustees' remaining restoration objectives, the restoration alternatives considered, and the preferred restoration alternative (the 7th Street Boat Ramp).
+A Draft Amendment was released and circulated for public comment by the Trustees, electronically, via email to known interested parties and through a NOAA web-based case page posting (https://darrp.noaa.gov/oil-spills/mt-athos-i) for a 30-day comment period from November 25 through December 27, 2020.
+No comments were received during the public comment period.